dokja-4951/Hyprland/README.md

 # Important
 For these to work properly you should have these things installed
-[ fastfetch kitty matugen oh-my-zsh rofi swaync waybar wlogout ]
+[ fastfetch kitty matugen oh-my-zsh rofi swaync waybar wlogout awww clipse+wl-clipboard]